hakanensari/bookland/README.md

 isbn10.to_s # => "0262011530"
 ```

-Alternatively, use utility methods defined on the class level:
+Or use utility methods on the class level:

 ```ruby
 EAN.valid?
 '0814916013890' # => true